Diagnosing the Properties and Evolutionary Fates of Black Hole and Wolf-Rayet X-ray Binaries as Potential Gravitational Wave Sources for the LIGO-Virgo-KAGRA Network: Acknowledgements

-\acknowledgments Y.Q. acknowledges support from the Anhui Provincial Natural Science Foundation (grant No. 2308085MA29) and the National Natural Science Foundation of China (grant Nos.
-12473036 and 12573045).
+We thank the anonymous referee for helpful comments that improved this manuscript.
+This is work is supported by the National Natural Science Foundation of China (grant Nos.
+12473036 and 12573045) and Anhui Provincial Natural Science Foundation (grant No. 2308085MA29).
 G.M. has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No 833925, project STAREX).
 Q.Z.
 Liu is supported by the National Key R\&D program of China (2021YFA0718500), and the National Natural Science Foundation of China under Grants No. 12473042 and 12233002.
 This work was supported by Anhui Province Graduate Education Quality Engineering Project (grant No. 2024qyw/sysfkc012) and by Jiangxi Provincial Natural Science Foundation (grant Nos.
 20242BAB26012 and 20224ACB211001).
 H.F.
 Song is supported by the National Natural Science Foundation of China (grant Nos.
 12173010 and 12573034).
 All figures are made with the free Python module Matplotlib \citep{Hunter2007}.